Ativan Withdrawal and Detox

 Ativan intoxication or overdose can be reversed with flumazenil, which inhibits the benzodiazepine binding sites on the GABA receptor, thereby reversing the effects of the drug.
 This approach may not always reverse respiratory depression and can cause seizures, especially in individuals with epilepsy.3

-After detox, rehab including individual, group, family therapy and 12-step support groups helps clients achieve long-term recovery.
+After detox, rehab including individual, group, family therapy and 12-step support groups helps clients achieve long-term recovery from Ativan addiction.
 Alternative/complementary approaches include stress and relaxation techniques, meditation, yoga and acupuncture.
 Individuals with chronic anxiety may still require pharmacological interventions, although great care needs to be taken to prescribe these safely, including regular monitoring to prevent relapse.

 - The Effects of Ativan Use.
 Drug Abuse website. http://drugabuse.com/library/the-effects-of-ativan-use/ Accessed February 7, 2017.